Sanyal et al., COLM 2024, NeurIPS 2023 WANT

 • Why: Every day, there's a new efficient training algorithm; the ones we tried weren't that effective.

-• Trivia: This started by trying some novel ideas that never outperformed our baseline; then realizing that our baseline was quite competitive.
+• Trivia: We started by trying some ideas that never outperformed our baseline; then realized that our baseline was quite competitive.

 Kaddour, arXiv 2023